-“Lo!”
-The Greek word is idou (#2400 ἰδού), and it is used to get our attention.
-See commentary on Matthew 1:20 (“Look!).
-Although most usually translated “Look!” in the REV, in this context that made it seem like Mary may have been rude to the angel, which was certainly not the case.
-We went with “Lo,” like Rotherham and Young’s Literal Translation.(top)
+“Behold” The Greek word is idou (#2400 ἰδού), and it is used to get our attention.
+See commentary on Matthew 1:20.
+Although most usually translated “Look!” in the REV, in this context that may make it seem like Mary was rude to the angel, which was certainly not the case.

 |Luk 1:40||- (top)|